s-baumann/UnivariateFunctions.jl/README.md

     easily.
 It can be differentiated and then added to another function, etc.
 * Any continuous interpolation scheme can be done with the added benefit that derivatives/integrals/products etc can be found analytically.
 * Basic approximation schemes like OLS regression and chebyshev polynomials can be done with the added benefit that derivatives/integrals/products etc can be found analytically.

+Development on this package is discontinued other than bug fixes as I found a way to generalise everything to multiple dimensions in [MultivariateFunctions.jl](https://github.com/s-baumann/MultivariateFunctions.jl).
+This provides a superset of the functionality of UnivariateFunctions.jl.

 ## Structs